wraiford/encrypt-gib/README.md

 ```

 Lastly, we return both the alphabets and our last generated `prevHash`, because we will use
 that `prevHash` in the next section.
-Here I also am logging the encrypted indexes
+Here I also am logging the encrypted indices
 both for this section and total:

 ```